 Note: These objects are used to configure how messages are enqueued into queues.
-An instance of this object is found in the attribute Queue.engOptions.
+An instance of this object is found in the attribute Queue.enqOptions.

-EnqOptions.deliverymode
+EngOptions.deliverymode

 This write-only attribute specifies what type of messages should be enqueued.
-It should be one of the values MSG PERSISTENT (default) or MSG BUFFERED.
+It should be one of the values MSG_PERSISTENT (default) or MSG_BUFFERED.